aws-samples/aws-serverless-workshops/MultiRegion/README.md

 You will need a local text editor for making minor updates to configuration files.
 Good options are Atom, Sublime, VI/VIM, TextEdit or NotePad

-We have already installed vi/vim on the provided EC2 AMI.